Tommy Collins (singer)

+Biography

 Active primarily during the 1950s through the 1970s, Collins was instrumental in helping create the Bakersfield sound of the country music genre.
 He enjoyed a string of hits during the mid-1950s including "It Tickles" and "Watcha Gonna Do Now".

 Many of the songs he wrote were recorded by other artists.
 His song "If You Ain't Lovin' (You Ain't Livin')" was a top 10 hit for Faron Young in 1954 and, decades later, hit No. 1 on the chart for George Strait in 1988.
 In late 1963, Buck Owens released an LP consisting entirely of songs written or co-written by Collins, Buck Owens Sings Tommy Collins, which reached No. 1 on the Billboard Top Country Albums chart in January 1964, holding the top spot for two weeks.

 After several years in the ministry, Collins returned to recording.
 In 1965, he had a comeback hit with "If You Can't Bite, Don't Growl".
 In the 1970s, he wrote several hits for Merle Haggard and The Strangers, including the No. 1 hits "Carolyn" and "The Roots of My Raising".
 In June 1980, Haggard recorded a biographical tribute to Collins called "Leonard".

 Collins was the inspiration and character talked about in Craig Morgan's song, "I Wish I Could See Bakersfield".

 Collins remained active in the songwriting business.
 In 1999, he was inducted into the Nashville Songwriters Hall of Fame, in a class of inductees that also included Wayne Kemp, A.L.
 "Doodle" Owens, and Glenn Sutton.
 He died March 14, 2000, at his home in Ashland City, Tennessee.